-TxCell is developing innovative, personalized T cell immunotherapies using antigen specific regulatory T-cells (Ag-Tregs) for severe chronic inflammatory and autoimmune diseases.
+TxCell is developing innovative, personalized cell immunotherapies using regulatory T-cells (Treg) for severe chronic inflammatory and autoimmune diseases.

-The product candidates developed by TxCell and belonging to the ASTrIA platform (Antigen-Specific Treg for Inflammation an Autoimmunity) consist of autologous antigen-specific type 1 regulatory T cells (Ag-Tregs) generated ex-vivo from patient's blood in a proprietary manufacturing process (link).
+The product candidates developed by TxCell and belonging to its first product platform ASTrIA (Antigen-Specific Treg for Inflammation an Autoimmunity) consist of autologous antigen-specific type 1 regulatory T cells (Ag-Tregs) generated ex-vivo from patient's blood in a proprietary manufacturing process (link).

 Ovasave® is TxCell lead product candidate derived from TxCell's proprietary platform.
 A phase IIb placebo controlled study has been initiated in refractory Crohn's Disease patients.
 This follows a phase I/IIa study in the same patient population, which has been successfully completed and reported positive clinical efficacy and good tolerability (link1 & link2).